 Before you start reading, I need you do me a huge favor.

 Don’t judge me.

-Did you know you can make ice cream without an ice cream maker?
-I do it all the time, thanks to David Lebovitz.
-You make your custard as directed, and instead of putting it into the mixer, you put it in the freezer.
-Every 30 minutes or so, you bring it out and whisk it up to help break up the ice crystals.
+If you’re making ice cream by hand, instead of putting the ice cream base into the machine, you put it in the freezer.
+Every 30 minutes or so, you whisk it to help break up the ice crystals.
 When it’s almost frozen, you stir in any mix-ins you may have.
 Otherwise, they would just sink to the bottom.